 Gil Sadis, Head of Product at Lemonade

-I’ve used Mixpanel at many companies before—it’s the go-to market solution when you need product and user analytics.
+I’ve used Mixpanel at many companies before—it’s the go-to market solution when you need user and product analytics.

 Lemonade is not your average insurance company.
 With no brokers, no runarounds, and an experience powered by artificial intelligence, Lemonade offers consumers a new way to get affordable renters or home insurance, all from the comfort of the web or a mobile device.